Reloaded-Project/Reloaded-III/docs/Server/Configurations/App-Metadata.md

     that totally would break all code mods and even change some file formats.

 To mitigate this; we will use binary hashes.
-This value will be autopopulated based on configurations within a future version of [Reloaded.Community](https://github.com/Reloaded-Project/Reloaded.Community).
+This value will be autopopulated based on configurations within a future version of [Reloaded.Community][reloaded-community].

 ```json
 {